United States District Court for the Northern District of Texas: History

 The first federal judge in Texas was John C. Watrous, who was appointed on May 26, 1846, and had previously served as Attorney General of the Republic of Texas.
 He was assigned to hold court in Galveston, at the time, the largest city in the state.
 As seat of the United States District Court for the District of Texas, the Galveston court had jurisdiction over the whole state.
 On February 21, 1857, the state was divided into two districts, Eastern and Western, with Judge Watrous continuing in the Eastern district.
 Judge Watrous and Judge Thomas Howard DuVal, of the Western District of Texas, left the state on the secession of Texas from the Union, the only two United States judges not to resign their posts in states that seceded.
 When Texas was restored to the Union, Watrous and DuVal resumed their duties and served until 1870.

 In 1879, Texas was further subdivided with the creation of the United States District Court for the Northern District of Texas, using territory taken from both the Eastern and Western districts.

+In the twenty-first century, the Northern District of Texas has become a destination for forum shopping by conservative judicial activists who hope to use the conservative lean of the judges to gain favorable ideological decisions.